Volume 16, Issue 2 (March & April- In Press 2025) BCN 2025, 16(2): 441-448 | Back to browse issues page

 Abstract:

-Introduction: Sudden unexpected death in epilepsy (SUDEP) is the substantial cause of death in patients with epilepsy (PWE).
-Electroconductive disorders leading to life-threatening arrhythmia are mostly hypothesized to play a crucial role; however, there is paucity of knowledge in variable among the patients with drug-resistant temporal lobe epilepsy (TLE) compared to the healthy controls.
+Introduction: Sudden, unexpected death in epilepsy (SUDEP) is a substantial cause of death in patients with epilepsy.
+Although electroconductive disorders leading to life-threatening arrhythmia are supposed to play a crucial role, there is a paucity of knowledge in variables among the patients with drug-resistant temporal lobe epilepsy (TLE) compared to the healthy controls.

 Methods: The current case-control study has been conducted on 50 drug-resistant TLE patients as the cases and 50 age- and gender-matched healthy subjects selected from their first-degree family members.
-ECGs were taken when admitted at the hospital (base line), immediately after a seizure incidence and within an hour after the end of the seizure from the cases compared with a random ECG of the controls considering parameters including PR-, RR-, and corrected QT interval (QTc), P wave duration and heart rate (HR) variability.
+Electrocardiographic (ECG) were taken from the cases when admitted at the hospital (baseline), immediately after a seizure incidence, and within an hour after the end of the seizure and compared with a random ECG of the controls considering parameters, including PR-, RR-, and corrected QT interval (QTc), P wave duration, and heart rate (HR) variability.

-Results: Shorter corrected QTc interval was notified among the drug-resistant TLE patients compared to the controls (P-value=0.017) in the base line taken ECGs, while the assessments immediately after the seizure revealed significant differences in terms of RR-interval (P-value=0.005) and heart rate (P-value=0.005).
-Post-ictal ECGs did not differ between the groups (P-value>0.05).
+Results: A shorter corrected QTc interval was notified among the drug-resistant TLE patients compared to the controls (P=0.017) in the baseline taken ECGs, while the assessments immediately after the seizure revealed significant differences in terms of RR-interval (P=0.005) and HR (P=0.005).
+Postictal ECGs did not differ between the groups (P>0.05).

-Conclusion: According to the findings of this study, shortened QTc interval at base line ECGs, shortened RR interval and increased HR during the seizure were the ECG elements affected in drug-resistant TLE patients; however, to generalize the outcomes, further studies are required.
+Conclusion: According to the findings of this study, shortened QTc interval at baseline ECGs, shortened RR interval, and increased HR during the seizure were the ECG elements that affected drug-resistant TLE patients; however, to generalize the outcomes, further studies are required.

 Type of Study: Original | Subject: Clinical Neuroscience